Universebenzene/benzene-overlay/README.md

 media-gfx/gpaint             | 0.3.3                               | With patches from Debian
 media-libs/gmtk              | 1.0.9                               | Dropped by official portage.
 Dependency of media-video/gnome-mplayer
 media-video/gnome-mplayer    | 1.0.9-r1                            | Dropped by official portage
-net-im/electron-qq-bin       | 1.5.7                               |
+net-im/electron-qq-bin       | 1.5.7; 2.1.4                        | A.k.a.
+Icalingua
-net-im/electron-wechat-bin   | 1.0.0                               | Newer project of Electron-built WeChat
+net-im/electron-wechat-bin   | 1.0.0                               | Newer project of Electron-built WeChat, a.k.a.
+Freechat
 net-im/electronic-wechat-bin | 2.3.1                               | Converted from [AUR](https://aur.archlinux.org/packages/electronic-wechat-bin)
 net-im/wechat-uos            | 2.0.0                               | Converted from [AUR](https://aur.archlinux.org/packages/wechat-uos).
 Depends on [lsb-release](https://packages.gentoo.org/packages/sys-apps/lsb-release). **Not recommended, unless your account was banned by Web WeChat** net-misc/baidunetdisk        | 3.0.1; 3.4.1; 3.5.0                 | Converted from [AUR](https://aur.archlinux.org/packages/baidunetdisk-bin) (Also in [gentoo-zh](https://github.com/microcai/gentoo-zh) overlay, while upgrade will be faster here)